-ETRO 280 - Microprocessor Architecture, Programming, and Interfacing interfaces, I/O devices, and interrupt processed I/O are covered.
+Description: A 6800 microprocessor trainer is used to introduce microprocessor architecture, interfacing, and machine language programming.
+Memory, interfaces, I/O devices, and interrupt processed I/O are covered.
 Students design and build an I/O interface which they control using machine language programs.
 CAI and trainer systems utilizing the 8085, 8088, and 8086 microprocessors are also used.